 Yes, you read that right.
 It might not be a very appealing idea but many clean living enthusiasts use liquid peppermint castile soap instead of their toothpaste to clean their teeth.
 Though it’s not of a paste consistency, you can use it as it is or mix some baking soda with it to get an eco-friendly toothpaste.
 It will be one of the many castile soap peppermint benefits you can enjoy.

 8. Castile Soap Can Heal Your Wounds!

 9. Clear Up Congestion With Castile Soap

 Of the many uses of castile soap, one of them is a decongestant.
 All you need to get rid of a stuffy nose, according to a leading castile soap brand, is one tablespoon of the liquid soap in a bowl of steamy hot water.
 Breathe it in like how you would normally breathe in other decongestants like eucalyptus oil.
-While we couldn’t verify the credibility of the claim, it doesn’t harm to give this all natural treatment a shot.
+While we couldn’t verify the credibility of the claim, it doesn’t harm to give

 10. Use It As A Foot Soak

 Castile soap can make for a wonderfully nourishing foot soak.
 Pamper your peds with one to two spoons of liquid castile soap blended with hot water and sit back for 15-20 minutes.
 You can add some drops of tea tree essential oil to disinfect your feet and fight foot odor or peppermint essential oil for that tingly, rejuvenated feeling.

 Today, castile soap comes in many forms and fragrances.
 The original unscented version has come a long way.
 So pick one that smells best to you and use it for everything from bathing to cleaning your laundry.